shuang886/Sharky/README.md

 # Sharky
-Unofficial macOS app for the radioSHARK device.
+Unofficial macOS app for the Griffin radioSHARK device.